 A person who tells anecdotes in a skillful and amusing way; a storyteller; a narrator

-1. What is the difference between a life story writer, a memoir writer, a biographer, and a ghostwriter?
+1. What is the difference between a ghostwriter, life story writer, a memoir writer, and a biographer?

 2. How do I know if a writer is reputable, talented, and a good fit for me?